-Impartiality must be maintained throughout the Procurement process so it can withstand public scrutiny.
+Impartiality must be maintained throughout the procurement process so it can withstand public scrutiny.

 The commercial interests of existing and potential suppliers must be protected.
-Confidentiality of information provided by existing and prospective suppliers must be maintained at all times, particularly commercially sensitive material such as, but not limited to prices, discounts, rebates, profit, manufacturing and product information.
+Unless otherwise agreed, confidentiality of information provided by existing and prospective suppliers must be maintained at all times, particularly commercially sensitive material including but not limited to prices, discounts, rebates, profit, manufacturing and product information.